|

 The questionnaire should not be considered a

-give you any reason for concern, you would be well advised to talk with a professional before
+for concern, you would be well advised to talk with a professional before proceeding.
+But be aware

-proceeding.
-But be aware that such a conclusion is not an indication that you shouldn't get
+that such a conclusion is not an indication that you shouldn't get married.

 The purpose of the questionaire is not to see